 Well-crafted stories will always matter in the world, and not just with regards to keeping us hooked on a TV show.
-Stories matter in good journalism, in an effective grant proposal, in quality academic or market research, in every kind of teachers’ lesson plans.
-And though we all know a good story when we see one, building one from scratch is harder.
+Stories matter in good journalism, in an effective grant proposal, in quality academic or market research, in every teachers’ lesson plans.
+Though we can usually tell a good story when we see one, building one from scratch is harder.

 I have spent my life writing, reading, watching, and analyzing all the stories I could get my hands on, and then creating more.